Paper 2024/1566

 Abstract

-In this work, we put forth the notion of dynamic zk-SNARKs.
+In this work, we introduce the notion of dynamic zk-SNARKs.
 A dynamic zk-SNARK is a zk-SNARK that has an additional update algorithm.
-The update algorithm takes as input a valid source statement-witness pair (x,w)R along with a verifying proof π, and a valid target statement-witness pair (x,w)R. It outputs a verifying proof for in sublinear time (for and with small Hamming distance) potentially with the help of a data structure.
-To the best of our knowledge, none of the commonly-used zk-SNARKs are dynamic---a single update in can be handled only by recomputing the proof, which requires at least linear time.
-After formally defining dynamic zk-SNARKs, we present two constructions.
-The first one, Dynarec, is based on recursive zk-SNARKs, has update time and is folklore, in the sense that it shares similarities (and limitations such as small number of compositions and heuristic security) with existing tree-based Incremental Verifiable Computation (IVC) schemes.
-Our second and central contribution is Dynaverse, a dynamic zk-SNARK based on a new dynamic permutation argument that we propose and whose security rests solely KZG commitments.
-Dynaverse has update time and proofs of size.
-As a central application of dynamic zk-SNARKs, we build a compiler from any dynamic zk-SNARK to a non-trivial (i.e., sublinear) scheme for recursion-free IVC, allowing us for the first time to base non-trivial IVC security solely on KZG commitments, therefore removing any bound on the number of allowed iterations as well any reliance on heuristic security.
+The update algorithm takes as input a valid source statement-witness pair $(x,w)\in R$ along with a verifying proof $\pi$, and a valid target statement-witness pair $(x',w')\in R$.
+It outputs a verifying proof $\pi'$ for $(x',w')$ in sublinear time (for $(x,w)$ and $(x',w')$ with small Hamming distance) potentially with the help of a data structure.
+To the best of our knowledge, none of the commonly-used zk-SNARKs are dynamic---a single update in $(x,w)$ can be handled only by recomputing the proof, which requires at least linear time.
+After formally defining dynamic zk-SNARKs, we present three constructions.
+The first one, Dynarec, is based on recursive zk-SNARKs, has $O(\log n)$ update time and is folklore, in the sense that it shares similarities (and limitations such as small number of compositions and heuristic security) with existing tree-based Incremental Verifiable Computation (IVC) schemes.
+Our second contribution is Dynaverse, a dynamic zk-SNARK based on a new dynamic permutation argument that we propose---Dynamo.
+Dynaverse has $O(\sqrt{n}\log n)$ update time and proofs of $O(1)$ size.
+The security of Dynaverse rests upon the $q$-DLOG assumption in the Algebraic Group Model (AGM)---the same assumption used to prove security of the celebrated Groth16 zk-SNARK.
+Our final construction, Dynalog, further advances Dynaverse via a data structure of exponentially-increasing levels and maintainable vector commitments to finally achieve polylogarithmic update time and proofs of $O(\log n)$ size, again under $q$-DLOG in the AGM (With a single level of SNARK composition, therefore not affecting security, Dynalog's proofs can be further compressed down to $O(1)$.)
+As a central application of dynamic zk-SNARKs, we build a compiler from any dynamic zk-SNARK to bounded-step and recursion-free IVC, a model introduced by Tyagi et al. in 2022.
+Interestingly, when this transformation is instantiated with a slight modification of Dynaverse, we derive the first bounded-step and recursion-free IVC with sublinear space, removing the need for maintaining a linear-time server for retrieving proofs.
 We also detail additional applications of dynamic zk-SNARKs such as dynamic state proofs and keyless authentication.
 Our preliminary evaluation shows that Dynaverse outperforms baseline PLONK proof recomputation by up to approximately 500x as well as heuristically-secure and asymptotically-superior Dynarec by up to one order of magnitude.

 Metadata